Immigration, Title 42, the Supreme Court, and Congress

 Sixteen Seconds at a Russian ATM

-From ‘Daily Kos’: Scenes like this, at a Russian ATM, might lose support for Putin among Russians who already know they are losing their war in Ukraine and now realize their economy is collapsing as well.
 The video is only 16 seconds long, but it says a lot.
 To view it, JUST CLICK HERE or paste this on your browser line: https://twitter.com/wartranslated/status/1607705555757596672

 Something to Delete from Your Email

 |Bread packaging sealers

 Three Items of Interest:

-You can pass those email addresses to me by email at email@example.com .
+can pass those email addresses to me by email at email@example.com .

 Forwarding Postings: And of course, please forward this posting to anyone you think might benefit from reading it.
 The place to send them is: https://jackspotpourri.blogspot.com